Please enable JavaScript to ensure auto alt text generation works properly

 These terms can inadvertently signal a bias towards younger candidates, potentially excluding seasoned professionals who offer valuable insights and experience.

-By concentrating on the attributes and competencies that truly matter for the role, your job description will attract a broader range of applicants, fostering a more diverse and inclusive workplace.
+By concentrating on the attributes and competencies that truly matter for the role, your job description will attract a broader range of candidates, fostering a more diverse and inclusive workplace.

 6. Provide clear information on benefits and culture